 Broadacres swap meet to reopen in North Las Vegas

-Broadacres Marketplace on Monday announced that the North Las Vegas swap meet was reopening, weeks after it closed its doors citing fear about possible raids by immigration authorities.
+Broadacres Marketplace said the North Las Vegas swap meet was reopening, weeks after it closed its doors citing fear about possible raids by immigration authorities.

 Broadacres Marketplace announced Monday that the North Las Vegas swap meet will reopen weeks after it closed its doors citing fear about possible sweeps by immigration authorities.